ZhengdongWang/zhengdongwang.com/productivity.md

 > I’m not a human.
 I’m a piece of machinery.
 I don’t need to feel a thing.
 Just forge on ahead.

+{{ van_der_poel }}

+> Instead the main idea of my training program was that you will become good at whatever it is that you train.
+The idea was that whoever skated the most laps of 30,0 during the last three months prior to the competition would win the 10k.

 {{ weinberg }}

 > Another lesson to be learned, to continue using my oceanographic metaphor, is that while you are swimming and not sinking you should aim for rough water.
 When I was teaching at the Massachusetts Institute of Technology in the late 1960s, a student told me that he wanted to go into general relativity rather than the area I was working on, elementary particle physics, because the principles of the former were well known, while the latter seemed like a mess to him.
 It struck me that he had just given a perfectly good reason for doing the opposite.
 Particle physics was an area where creative work could still be done.
 It really was a mess in the 1960s, but since that time the work of many theoretical and experimental physicists has been able to sort it out, and put everything (well, almost everything) together in a beautiful theory known as the standard model.
 My advice is to go for the messes — that's where the action is.